Americans off to quick start at Australian Open

 “I’m not coming all the way to Australia for kicks and giggles.
 I’m here as a competitor,” she said.

-On the men’s side, the 19th-seeded John Isner and 31st-seeded Sam Querrey both notched first-round wins, as did Ryan Harrison, a one-time rising star who has rediscovering his love for the game after years of unhappily trying to live up to unmet expectations for his career.
+On the men’s side, the 19th-seeded John Isner, 23rd-seeded Jack Sock and 31st-seeded Sam Querrey notched first-round wins, as did Ryan Harrison, a one-time rising star who has rediscovering his love for the game after years of unhappily trying to live up to unmet expectations for his career.

 With a number of young Americans in the draw at Melbourne Park, including teenagers Taylor Fritz, Michael Mmoh and Frances Tiafoe, Harrison feels like he can serve as an example.